avishka95/microservice-aks-demo/README.md

 Once the script is completed it will create the necessary resources.
-You will see that the `publicIp` is printed in the terminal.
-You will have to copy this value and add it in the microservice-aks-demo/helm/cw/templates/apache-service.yaml in the last line as the value for `ip`.